Long Live Bauhaus: The Triadic Ballet

-2019 celebrates 100 years of Bauhaus.
-Widely known for their iconic design and contributions to the art world, Bauhaus concepts also extended into dance.
+Bauhaus is widely known for their iconic design and contributions to the art world, their concepts also extended into dance.
 Not as well known as their crafts, the dances nevertheless, encompassed the values and constructs of the workshop: modernity, geometry, experimentation and functionality.
 The most famous and most studied dance being Das triadisches Ballett (The Triadic Ballet).

 The entire work is based on threes: three dancers, three plot-free acts with twelve choreographies and 18 costumes.
 The three acts play with the color theory so central to the Bauhaus work.
 The first act is yellow, second pink and final black.
 The yellow set is very cheerful and burlesque-like, the pinkish theme is more ceremonial and festive, and the final is much more mystical and esoteric.
 Schlemmer plays with the Nietzschean Apollonian and Dionysian ideas of the strict, controlled and reserved versus the more emotional and expressive.